Katherinepennacchio/katherinepennacchio.github.io/_posts/2014-08-28-Uber-vs-Lyft.md

 #Uber

--They are in 85 cities around the US and a couple of more around the world.
+-They are in 85 cities around the US and in a couple of more around the world.

 -Image is more professional than other companies of their type.
 Drivers are usually wearing a suit and tie.